Gainedge/BetterExplorer/README.md

 Anyway, here's how it's done (in just 3 steps!):

 1. **Download the builder** Download and install Visual C# Express 2010 or SharpDevelop.
 (They can be found with a quick search online.)
-THe developers user Visual C# Express 2010 but the instructions are the same if you use SharpDevelop.
+The developers use Visual C# Express 2010, but the instructions are the same if you use SharpDevelop.

 2. **Get the source code**
 On the top of this page, click on the "ZIP" button to download the latest build in a zip file.
 Unzip the file into a new, empty folder.